eclipse-theia/theia-website/src/docs/user_ai.md

 involving the various Chat agents.
 See [below](#custom-request-settings) for details on this.

 **Note: The Ollama connector is still in Alpha state.
 If you experience problems while using it, you can alternatively take advantage of the fact that some Ollama models support using an OpenAI compatible API.
-In this case, you can alternatively use the [Theia AI provider for OpenAI Compatible Models] (#openai-compatible-models-eg-via-vllm).
+In this case, you can alternatively use the
+[Theia AI provider for OpenAI Compatible Models](#openai-compatible-models-eg-via-vllm).
 But note that the context window size `num_ctx` (default: 2048) cannot be configured this way.
 If you need a different context window size, you should create your own derived model in Ollama, in which you set the `num_ctx` parameter to the desired value via the Modelfile.**